tilt-dev/tilt.build/docs/example_go.md

 - Run the server on Kubernetes
 - Measure the time from a code change to a new process
-- Optimize that time for fast feedback
+- Optimize that time for faster feedback

 All the code is in this repo: